‘Stranger Things’ hype reaches SNES levels with retro-style demake for iOS

 Here’s the trailer:

-You should also not be stopped by the fact that the show takes places in 1983 and the SNES didn’t come out until like ten years later.
+You should also not be stopped by the fact that the show takes places in 1983 and the SNES didn’t come out until like 10 years later.
 But a D&D campaign based on Stranger Things, while it would be cool (in fact, I’m betting it already exists), probably wouldn’t have the same reach online.

 0